 RECOMMENDED: 50 best New York attractions

 Some city parks—Central and Prospect, most obviously—were built to replicate rustic fields and preserve serene woodland.
-Brooklyn Bridge Park, however, was not—and that’s precisely why it has become so popular in the almost three years since it debuted.
-The project has transformed a chunk of the Brooklyn waterfront into a nearly 85-acre expanse; several sections house unique attractions such as Jane’s Carousel, a restored 1920s merry-go-round, and riverside esplanades with gorgeous Manhattan views.
-Its latest addition, Pier 5, designed specifically for "active recreation" (sporting leagues, picnics and roller skating) with a 6,300-square-foot lawn and a water play area, and the new Squibb Bridge just opened.
+Brooklyn Bridge Park, however, was not—and that’s precisely why it has become so popular in the five years since it debuted.
+The project has transformed a chunk of the Brooklyn waterfront into an 85-acre expanse; several sections house unique attractions such as Jane’s Carousel, a restored 1920s merry-go-round, and riverside esplanades with gorgeous Manhattan views.
+Check out Pier 2, a three-acre site designed specifically for "active recreation" (sporting leagues, picnics and roller skating) with a 6,300-square-foot lawn and a water play area, and the new Squibb Bridge just opened.
 Also don't miss out the new Public Art Fund display Reverberation, made of large bells by San Francisco-based sculptor Davina Semo.